Vinhocent/Vinhocent.github.io/_pages/about.md

 I love to learn, tinker and take pictures!

-I'm an avid member of the [ricing community](https://www.reddit.com/r/unixporn/), I love to make my desktop environment the most aesthetic it can possibly be!
+I'm an avid member of the [ricing community](https://www.reddit.com/r/unixporn/), I love to make my desktop environment the most aesthetic it can possibly be.
 I am currently dual-booting Windows 10 and Manjaro Linux.
 Ever since middle school, graphic design is something I've found to love.
 [Here](./portfolio) are some of my graphics.

 Offline, I take amateur pictures of nature and cityscapes, listening to music, or hanging out with my friends.